 Downhill Laps — Just looking to chug up fire roads, hitch shuttle rides, or head to a bike park bang out laps?
 The Santa Cruz Nomad, Evil Insurgent and Commencal Meta AM are all excellent options to lap your favorite burly trails.

 You buy consumer direct mountain bikes directly from the manufacturer.
 This cuts out the middleman, i.e., the revered bike shop.
 This results in substantial savings and insanely high-end builds.
 What it doesn't buy you, is a relationship with a local bike shop mechanic.
-Sure you can still pay a shop to work on your bike, but they may be far less likely to perform any complimentary work It's up to you whether you favor the cash savings or the support network of buying a bike locally.
-We reviewed the Commencal Meta AM noted above along with three other consumer direct models from Commencal and YT.
+Sure you can still pay a shop to work on your bike, but they may be far less likely to perform any complimentary work.
+It's up to you whether you favor the cash savings or the support network of buying a bike locally.
+We reviewed the Commencal Meta AM noted above along with four other consumer direct models from Commencal, YT, and Intense.
 They are all excellent bikes, but not the best of the best.

 Women's Enduro Bikes